pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Root Reference
 ==============

-Each node has a reference to the tree's root node.
+Each node has a reference to the tree's :term:`root node <root>`.
 The root node can also be considered the representative node of a tree and can be accessed via read-only property :py:attr:`~pyTooling.Tree.Node.Root`.

-When a node is assigned a new parent relation and this parent a node in another tree, the root reference will change.
+When a node is assigned a new parent relation and this parent is a node in another tree, the root reference will change.
+(A.k.a. moving a branch to another tree.)

 The root node of a tree contains tree-wide data structures like the list of unique IDs (:py:attr:`~pyTooling.Tree.Node._nodesWithID`, :py:attr:`~pyTooling.Tree.Node._nodesWithoutID`).
-By utilizing the root reference, each node can access these data structures by just one additional hop.
+By utilizing the root reference, each node can access these data structures by just one additional reference hop.

 .. code-block:: python